Fire Restoration: Fixing Smoke Damage

 In mere minutes, a fire can rip through your home, destroying family heirlooms and expensive furniture.

 Even with fast-acting first responders, fires can cause immense amounts of damage.
 After the flames are extinguished and the immediate threat is over, it’s time for clean up to begin.

-One of the most difficult aspects of clean up after a house fire is mitigating damage from smoke.
+One of the most difficult aspects of fire restoration and cleanup after a house fire is mitigating damage from smoke.
 The scent can get in clothing, carpets, and walls, and can cause health issues or long-term damage.

 The key to dealing with smoke damage is assessing the damage quickly and taking a few simple steps toward repair.

 - Be safe — make sure the fire marshal gives you the OK to re-enter the home, and wear dust masks and gloves.